awaters1/awaters1.github.io/_posts/2016-11-11-My-definition-of-Big-Data.md

 it would schedule another one.
 It seemed like it would work out well and be able to take messages off of the queue fast enough, and it did work very well, perhaps too well.
-The first time I executed the code it appread to be working well, no errors were printed until I started to receive connection issues.
+The first time I executed the code it appeared to be working well, no errors were printed until I started to receive connection issues.
 The error was
  ```Unexpected end of ZLIB input stream```.
 This brought down
  a rabbit hole of debugging and figuring out the source of the error.